real-mzhs/hackmotion-test-project/readme.md

 7. Follow the prompts to complete the import process.

+8. Save the permalinks structure.

 After completing these steps, your WordPress site should be populated with the imported content.

+You will then be required to login to the WordPress admin panel using the provided credentials:
+username: `hackmotion`
+password: `hackmotion-password-123`

 The Next.js frontend of your application should now be accessible at: